-Setting RTO and RPO appropriately is crucial as they are key factors when deciding which replication solutions will best suit the business, and in turn, how much will need to be budgeted for disaster recovery.
+Setting RTO and RPO appropriately is crucial as they are key factors when deciding which replication solutions will best suit the business.
+It’s also imperative to plan how much will need to be budgeted for disaster recovery.
 Generally, the lower the RTO and the RPO, the more expensive the solution.

 With objectives set, you can now focus on choosing the best recovery options for you.
 Here are four options to consider with some guidance on how each of these options impacts RTO, RPO, and cost:

-MIMIXÒ Replication: Constant Replication (Quickest Recovery Time) – For mission-critical applications with an RTO and an RPO of only a couple of hours, we recommend using a highly available (HA) replication process.
-At Connectria we primarily use MIMIX replication software although there are other alternatives, such as iTeraÒ, that we use when a customer already owns the solution.
+For mission-critical applications with an RTO and an RPO of only a couple of hours, we recommend using a highly available (HA) replication process.
+At Connectria we primarily use MIMIX replication software although there are other alternatives, such as iTera™, that we use when a customer already owns the solution.
 Because MIMIX allows for constant replication to the failover site, it provides the quickest recovery times.
 That being said, it is the costliest option of the four we’ll discuss here.

 While this is the least expensive option, you need to be aware that the RTO and RPO of this approach are not much different than that of a straight back-up solution.
 You will only have data from the point of your last replication to the vault, so you could lose as much as twenty-four hours’ worth.
 RTO is heavily dependent on what data is in the vault and the difference from the time it left the production site and when it was received at our vault.